-Derivatives and forward transactions may be used for hedging.
-The ACD may make use of a variety of derivatives and forward transactions in accordance with the FCA Regulations.
-Where derivatives and transactions are used for hedging, or in accordance with efficient portfolio management1 techniques, then this will not compromise the
+Derivative transactions may be used for the purposes of Hedging.
+In pursuing the Company's objective the ACD may make use of a variety of derivative instruments in accordance with the FCA Rules.
+Where derivatives are used for Hedging or in accordance with efficient portfolio management then this will not compromise the risk profile of the Company.
+Use of derivatives will not contravene any relevant investment objectives or limits.